denliehoo/weather-app/README.md

    - Originally, the requirement was to input city and country separately and click a search button.
 Now, users only need to select a city.
    - Weather is automatically displayed after selecting a valid city, thus, reducing user errors.
+   - Furthermore, when user opens the page, the current weather based on their location is automatically displayed.
+This is achieved by first identifying their IP address, then using the ipinfo API to get an approximate location from that IP address, and finally showing them the weather for that estimated location.
+Users can choose to see other cities' weather after that.

 5. Clear Weather Display: